fancyspeed/solution_of_kddcup2014/README.md

-Requirements:
+## Requirements

-  outcomes.csv in ./
+* xgboost in ../../tools/xgboost/

-  other raw data in ../raw_data
+* libfm in ../../tools/libfm

-  xgboost in ../../tools/xgboost/
+* outcomes.csv in ./

-  libfm in ../../tools/libfm
+* other raw data in ../raw_data

-  result in ../result
+* result in ../result